-You should report against the standards in this code in any internal or external accountability reports.
+You should report against the standards in this code in any internal or external accountability reports, introducing KPIs (key performance indicators) on children's privacy to support this as appropriate.

-Have policies in place to support and demonstrate your compliance with data protection legislation
+Have policies to support and demonstrate your compliance with data protection legislation

-You should have policies in place that document how your organisation ensures adherence to this code and the requirements of the GDPR and PECR.
-These should include appropriate board level reporting mechanisms and mechanisms to ensure adequate resourcing of relevant projects.
+You should have policies (proportionate to the size of your organisation) that document how your organisation ensures adherence to this code and the requirements of the GDPR and PECR.
+For larger organisations these should include appropriate board level reporting mechanisms and mechanisms to ensure adequate resourcing of relevant projects.